GEM-benchmark/NL-Augmenter/filters/question_word/README.md

 |Who |  353  |  66.57  |
 |Why |  22  |   27.27  |

-One can infere tha "Why" type of questions are difficult to answer
+One can infer that "Why" type of questions are difficult to answer

 ## Related Work
 ```bibtex